bobbingwide/oik-update/readme.txt

 None

 == Upgrade Notice ==
-= 1.2.0 =
+= 1.2.1 =
-Upgrade for improvements to oik-themer.php
+Upgrade for improvements to oik-themer.php and oik-update.php

 == Changelog ==
-= 1.2.0 =
+= 1.2.1 =
-* Changed: Add preview_theme() #4
+* Changed: Support PHP 8.1 and PHP 8.2 #8
-* Changed: Implement update for components that need it #4
+* Changed: Improve process for adding/updating themes #4
-* Changed: Add is_new_version() method #4
-* Changed: Add some logic to actually update the oik-theme post #4
-* Changed: Start to implement auto updates #4
-* Changed: Set default featured image for environment #2
+* Changed: Improve process for adding/updating plugins #2
+* Fixed: Set overwrite_package to true when updating a theme #6
-* Tested: With WordPress 5.9.3 and WordPress Multi Site
+* Tested: With WordPress 6.4-RC3 and WordPress Multisite
+* Tested: With Gutenberg 16.9.0
-* Tested: With PHP 8.0
+* Tested: With PHP 8.1 and PHP 8.2

 == Further reading ==